tdwgithub/sensor-playground/board/readme.md

 wherever possible (there are only a few potential exceptions).
 The bottom of the board floods the unused space with a ground plane, to help avoid noise or ground-path issues.
-If you choose to modify the PCB layout, I recommend that you remove the ground plane flood first, doing you mods, then re-flood.
-Also remember that there are multiple connection points to that plane and so you want to be sure those connections are maintained to the flood.
+If you choose to modify the PCB layout, I recommend that you remove the ground plane flood first, do you mods, then re-flood.
+Also remember that there are multiple connection points to that plane and so you want to be sure those connections are maintained to it.
 If you intend to remove the ground flood, you must re-create the GND connections that originally used it.